daguag/developer-guidelines/PlanningPhase.md

 - [ ] is the unintended use a main issue here?

-When planning the application design, not only the obviuos purpose you intended for the app should be taken into account, but also alternative ways to use the app which can have an impact on the user other users of the device.
+When planning the application design, not only the obvious purpose you intended for the app should be taken into account, but also alternative ways to use the app which can have an impact on the user other users of the device.

 *For example a firewall app can give you information about other apps' illegitimate connections to the internet.
 Yet it might also give end users a tool to secretly record and monitor other users' internet activities.*

+[comment: better example: babyphone / tracking to spy on users instead of monitor child care]

 **Be creative about potentially harmful ways to use of your app.
 Think about safeguards against illegitimate uses.**

 *For example in the case of a firewall app a notification about the monitoring activity in the background would give the user transparency.*

+Not only people with physical access to the device can make use of the app, and the data generated.
+Other apps might have access to shared memory, service providers might use the data in unintended ways, and finally governments might get access to data stored by the service providers or on the device.

+*For example third party apps might get access to pictures taken on political manifestations, or governments might be interested in the social-graph included in the contact list or regular whereabouts to trace political opponents.*

+**The safest data is data which is not collected or stored.**

 ## Defining the App's Functionality and Permissions